Sharing Personal Information Without Consent UK – When Could I Claim?

 Could An Organisation Share Personal Information Without Consent In The UK?

 You may be wondering if an organisation sharing private information without consent in the UK is a data breach.
-The ICO defines a personal data breach as a security incident that affects the integrity, confidentiality, or availability of your personal data.
+The ICO defines a personal data breach in general terms as an incident of security that impacts the confidentiality, integrity or availability of personal information.

 Personal data is any information that could be used to identify you.
 If an organisation does not have a lawful basis to process your personal data and shares it without your consent, you might be eligible to make a data breach claim.
 However, there are specific eligibility criteria set out in Article 82 of the UK GDPR that you must meet.